During the 15th Century John Waterall, gave a house to the clerk of the parish, rent free, as a reading school, possibly Edwinstowe’s first school.

 With the building of the railway to Edwinstowe in 1893, many new children of navies joined the school and a new infants’ room was added.

-In 1902, Mr. Curtis died and the parishioners paid for a stained-glass window and plaque to be dedicated to him.
+After Mr. Curtis had died, the parishioners paid for a stained-glass window and plaque to be dedicated to him.

 Mr. George Greaves was appointed the new Headmaster.
 He started a library, modelling with clay and gardening.
 The school was modernised in 1925, with lighting, heating and ventilation.
 The colliery provided the electricity.

 Stephen Morley shares in this letter about his childhood days in Edwinstowe and life at St. Mary’s

 The poem by Mr. George Greaves in the March issue of “The Forest Christian” reminded me that, in the grounds of Lidgett House on Rufford Road at Edwinstowe, there is an oak tree grown from an acorn taken from the Major Oak.
 It is situated to the left of his main gateway and was planted by one of the Pinder boys to whom there was three.

 The Pinders lived there for some time and owned the firework factory higher up the hill.
 The youngest, Sidney, who probably planted it was a similar age to my father and they were much in one another’s company as boys and youths.
 The younger sons were killed during the first world war.